 - sweep etc.

-Instead of just thinking you can organise the entire garage in a few hours, breaking it into these smaller steps means you know exactly what's ahead of you, and you can be more efficient about getting through a larger project such as this.
+Instead of just thinking you can organise the entire garage in a few hours, breaking the task into smaller steps means you know exactly what's ahead of you, and you can be more efficient about getting through larger projects.

 6 | Use a family calendar

 A calendar is the best way to keep on track with your schedule and appointments, and is especially great for keeping on top of your family’s comings and goings.
 A calendar which has a designated column or spot for each family member is useful, as it allows you to see at a glance what is on for that person on any given day.
 You could also use an everyday calendar and have a different colour for each family member to give you those visual reminders.